 He is credited with giving local talent the chance to start their careers, Russ Abbot and Keith Harris, to name but two.
 Russ Abbot thanked him personally for teaching him the basics of comedy presentation and timing on his This is Your Life in 1997.

 As the 50s gave way to the 60s, he brought well-known artists such as Frankie Vaughan, Ken Dodd, Jimmy Young, Harry Worth,Bill Maynard and Helen Shapiro,Tony Christie, Alma Cogan and giving little known groups like Gerry & the Pacemakers, Beatles, and the Rolling Stones stage space.
-In fact The Rolling Stones commented recently about their appearance here, as they had to make their escape across roof tops!
-It was not as assumed by elsewhere that it was their later appearance at the ABC, as there was no access to the roof, and certainly no adjoining roof tops.
+In fact The Rolling Stones commented recently about their appearances in the city, as they had to make their escape across roof tops!
+They mistakenly claimed it was at the ABC instead of the Royalty.
+There was no access to the ABC’s roof, and certainly no adjoining roof tops.